Byron-Cleo/nissmart_engine_ledger/README.md

 on the root directory, change to client directory, then nissmart directory run npm run dev to run start react with vite front-end

-#Any required environment variables .env inluded for the project
+#Any required environment variables
+.env inluded for the project i.e config.env

+#Setup instructions
-#Setup instructions Please refer the above instructions
+Please refer the above instructions